Add

 • Ideal if you want to integrate into a monorepo or CI pipeline.

-Blogs, editorial sites and high-volume content
+Blogs, editorial sites, and high-volume content

-e‑Commerce and conversion tunnels
+E-commerce and conversion funnels

 • Webflow e-commerce

-• Integrated e-commerce module (products, shopping cart, checkout).
+• Integrated e-commerce module (products, cart, checkout).

 • Webstudio